yangdanny97/yangdanny97.github.io/_posts/2024-11-22-from-data-to-art-rat-revolution.md

 In March 2024, we showcased "Rat Revolution" at the [Data Through Design exhibition](https://datathroughdesign.com/2024-aftermath).
 "Rat Revolution" can be described as a light sculpture or a physical data visualization, but we affectionately refer to it as "the rat tornado".
 As a data visualization, it allows viewers to trace the ups and downs of New York's rodent infestation throughout the seasons and over the years.
 As a light fixture, it looks pretty darn good in a living room.

-In this post, we'll provide a brief retrospective of our six-month journey into the world of data art.
+In this post, we'll provide a brief retrospective of our six-month journey into the world of data art and physical data visualizations.

 <p align="center">
   <img height="500" src="https://yangdanny97.github.io/misc/rats/images/finished.jpg">